 - Scalability.
 Start small and grow your website later, using the extensive gallery of plugins and themes.

-- Cost.
-Adjust the budget according to your needs and resources.
+- Budget.
+Adjust your website costs according to your needs and resources.

 - Support.
 There is a strong community that provides support through forums and documentation.